 Ex officio Fellows: The current Master and Deputy Master of Knox College, former Masters of Knox College, the Head of Salmond College, and current members of the Board of Knox College and Salmond College.

-Quinquennial Fellows: Professor Amanda Barusch, Professor Spencer Beasley, His Honour Judge Oke Blaikie, Dr Hamish Campbell, Professor Hugh Campbell, Dr Christopher de Hamel, Dr Kemp English, Dr Colin Geary, Mr Timothy Gray, Professor Harlene Hayne, Emeritus Professor Dame Linda Holloway, the Reverend John Hunt, Dr Basil Hutchinson, the Reverend Dr Matthew Jack, Professor Thomas Kardos, Mr Richard Madden, Mr Neville Martin, Mr John Matheson, Professor Liam McIlvanney, Mr Stuart McLauchlan, Emeritus Professor John Mortimer, the Reverend Graeme Munro, Associate Professor Jessica Palmer, Dr Patricia Payne, Professor Nicola Peart, Dr Elman Poole, the Reverend Professor Murray Rae, Dr Marcelo Rodriguez-Ferrere, the Reverend Dr John Roxborogh, Professor Peter Skegg, Her Honour Judge Annis Somerville, Mr Philip Somerville, Dr Royden Somerville QC, Associate Professor John Stenhouse, Professor Warren Tate, Associate Professor Michelle Thompson-Fawcett, the Reverend Professor Paul Trebilco, Sir James Wallace, Professor Antony Wood, Associate Professor Sarah Young.
+Quinquennial Fellows: Professor Amanda Barusch, Professor Spencer Beasley, Dr Hamish Campbell, Professor Hugh Campbell, Dr Christopher de Hamel, Professor Katherine Dickinson, Dr Kemp English, Professor Robin Gauld, Dr Colin Geary, Mr Timothy Gray, Professor Harlene Hayne, Emeritus Professor Dame Linda Holloway, the Reverend John Hunt, Dr Basil Hutchinson, the Reverend Dr Matthew Jack, Professor Thomas Kardos, Tofilau Nina Kirifi-Alai, Mr Richard Madden, Mr Neville Martin, Mr John Matheson, Professor Liam McIlvanney, Mr Stuart McLauchlan, Emeritus Professor John Mortimer, the Reverend Graeme Munro, Professor Ross Notman, Professor Jessica Palmer, Dr Patricia Payne, Professor Nicola Peart, Dr Elman Poole, the Reverend Professor Murray Rae, Dr Marcelo Rodriguez-Ferrere, the Reverend Dr John Roxborogh, Professor Peter Skegg, Her Honour Judge Annis Somerville, Mr Philip Somerville, Dr Royden Somerville QC, Associate Professor John Stenhouse, Professor Warren Tate, Rev Dr Steve Taylor, Professor Michelle Thompson-Fawcett, the Reverend Professor Paul Trebilco, Sir James Wallace, Professor Antony Wood, Professor Sarah Young.

 The Foundation was established in 1981.
 Its primary aim is to offer incentives that will attract senior and postgraduate students to live and work in both Colleges.
-It does this primarily through the provision of scholarships, the most notable of which is the Ross Fellowship.
+It does this primarily through the provision of scholarships.
 The Foundation has its own web site.